joelparkerhenderson/architecture-decision-record/README.md

 An architectural decision (AD) is a software design choice that addresses a significant requirement.

-An architecturally significant requirement (ASR) is a requirement that has a measurable effect on a software systemœôòùs architecture.
+An architecturally significant requirement (ASR) is a requirement that has a measurable effect on a software systemÅ“Ã´Ã²Ã¹s architecture.

 These are within the topic of architectural knowledge management (AKM).